A sequential linear complementarity problem method for generalized Nash equilibrium problems: Introduction

-As a generalization of the NEP, the GNEP was first introduced in \cite{arrow1954existence,debreu1952social} to establish a rigorous framework for modeling social and economic equilibria.
-Since then, GNEPs have emerged as a powerful modeling paradigm and have been widely applied to a broad range of problems in economics, engineering, and related fields.
-For a comprehensive overview of the background, theoretical developments, and practical applications of GNEPs, we refer the reader to the detailed surveys \cite{facchinei2007generalized,facchinei2010generalized,fischer2014generalized} and the references therein.
+The GNEP was first introduced in the seminal works of Arrow and Debreu~\cite{arrow1954existence,debreu1952social} as a rigorous framework for modeling social and economic equilibria.
+Since then, GNEPs have found wide applications in transportation systems~\cite{ban2019general,stein2018noncooperative,xiao2007competition,zhou2005generalized}, wireless communication networks~\cite{kesselman2005game,pang2008distributed}, environmental pollution control~\cite{breton2006game,krawczyk2005coupled}, and various related fields.
+We refer the reader to~\cite{facchinei2007generalized,palomar2010convex} for comprehensive surveys on this active research area and its diverse applications.

-Motivated by the wide range of applications of GNEPs, numerous algorithms have been developed in recent years; see the surveys \cite{facchinei2007generalized,facchinei2010generalized,fischer2014generalized}.
-For general GNEPs, two major families of methods have proven particularly influential and effective: penalty-based and Newton-type algorithms.
-Penalty-based methods include exact penalty algorithms \cite{facchinei2010penalty,facchinei2011partial,fukushima2011restricted,pang2005quasi}, which establish exactness results under mild assumptions but suffer from nonsmooth NEP subproblems, and augmented Lagrangian methods (ALMs) \cite{jordan2023first,kanzow2016augmented,kanzow2019quasi}, which achieve global convergence and robust numerical performance.
-Newton-type methods, applied to the merit function generated by the Karush-Kuhn-Tucker (KKT) system, achieve local superlinear convergence under suitable regularity conditions \cite{dreves2014new,dreves2011solution,facchinei2009generalized,fischer2016globally}.
-Globalizations based on potential reduction techniques were developed in \cite{dreves2014new,dreves2011solution}, while a detailed regularity analysis for the complementarity functions was provided in \cite{facchinei2009generalized}, establishing local superlinear convergence.

-Among Newton-type methods for generalized equations, a classical method is the Josephy-Newton method (JNM) \cite{izmailov2010inexact,josephy1979quasi}, which linearizes the differentiable term of the equation and solves the resulting linearized generalized equation sequentially.
-For nonlinear programming (NLP) problems, applying the JNM to the KKT system of an NLP problem leads to the classical sequential quadratic programming (SQP) method \cite{izmailov2014newton}.
-As with other Newton-type methods for generalized equations, the JNM does not achieve global convergence in its basic form.
-However, by incorporating an $l_1$ penalty function, the classical SQP method achieves both global \cite{han1977globally} and local superlinear convergence \cite{bonnans1994local}.
-Moreover, beyond these theoretical guarantees, SQP methods have demonstrated remarkable efficiency and robustness in practical large-scale nonlinear optimization problems \cite{gill2005snopt}, supported by the availability of highly optimized solvers.